lyndskg/meta-bookclub/README3.md

 2. Run `embed.py` to generate embeddings.
 3. Run `recommend.py --title "<book>"`.
 4. Get a ranked list of similar items.
+5. **<ins>Data Collection</ins>:**
+- Obtain user consent and access to their Goodreads/Kindle account(s) using the platform's APIs.
+- Retrieve the user's reading history, including books, poems, ratings, and to-read list.
+- Gather user-inputted preferences, such as favorite genre, book, author, and quotes.
+6. **Data Preprocessing:**
+- Clean and preprocess the acquired data, handling missing information and converting it into a usable format.
+7. **Feature Engineering:**
+- Extract relevant features from the data, such as book genres, author information, and user preferences.
+- Create embeddings or representations for books, poems, and user preferences to facilitate ML modeling.
+8. **Machine Learning Model:**
+- Train a machine learning model (e.g., collaborative filtering, content-based filtering, or hybrid approaches) to learn user preferences and generate book and poem recommendations.
+9. **Fine-Tuning Option:**
+- Implement a user interface to allow users to adjust preference metrics' correlation with book/poem recommendations.
+- Collect user feedback on suggested readings to fine-tune the recommendation model accordingly.
+10. **User Interface:**
+- Develop a web-based user interface using `Flask` or `Django` to interact with the recommendation system.
+- Allow users to view their suggested reading list, update preferences, and rate recommended books and poems.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ---------------